Sbozzolo/kuibit/README.md

 The minimum version of Python required is 3.5.

+If you intend to develop ``PostCactus``, follow the instruction below.

 ### Development

 For development, we use [poetry](https://python-poetry.org/).
 Poetry simplifies dependency management, building, and publishing the package.

-To install `PostCactus` with poetry, move into the folder, and run:
+To install `PostCactus` with poetry, clone this repo, move into the folder, and run:
 ``` sh
    poetry install
 ```